-Having an extra source of free and open imagery ease the process of remote mapping and allows the users to reflect the reality also in the map.
-Street view images are helpful for editing map features that are not visible on satellite imagery like traffic signs, house numbers, bus stops, points of interests.
+Having an extra source of free and open imagery eases the process of remote mapping and allows the users to reflect the reality also on the map.
+Street view images are helpful for editing map features that are not visible on satellite imagery like traffic signs, house numbers, bus stops, points of interest.

 Install the OpenStreetCam plugin the familiar way, through the JOSM plugin Preferences menu item.
 After you install the plugin and restart JOSM, you should see the OpenStreetCam layer and panel.